hennok1/RoboticArm/README.md

 We have innovated technology to great measures and even till this day, inventors and innovators continue to improve our lives with technology.
-Jobs titles such as an Aircraft Engineer or a Power Line Technician put their lives at risk, by working up-close dangerous moving parts and high amounts of voltage.
+Jobs titles such as an Aircraft Engineer or a Power Line Technician put their lives at risk, by working up-close to dangerous moving parts and high amounts of voltage.
 Due to these dangers, employees are getting injured at the workplace.
-With the help of Robotic Arm, we aim to prevent these injuries from happening while providing the same amount of work performance.
-This project was undertaken due to many reasons; to improve work performance and safety at workplaces, allow students to use and modify our Robotic Arm and code for educational purposes, create a fun, entertaining environment for users, and simply because we are inventors.
+With the help of the Robotic Arm, we aim to prevent these injuries from happening while providing the same amount of work performance and accuracy.
+With the help of our glove and also providing the user to use our arm with the flexibility of our application feature, the users can now perform their roles from a safer distance.

+This project was undertaken due to many reasons; to improve work performance and safety at workplaces, allow students to use and modify our Robotic Arm and code for educational purposes, create a fun, entertaining environment for users, and simply because we are inventors and like to invent.
 This project was a very fun and educational experience, we as a team learned a lot about our strengths and worked together to help each other out through our weaknesses.
 While working on this project, we encountered many problems and obstacles; burning out motors because we applied to much current, we had to re print some acrylic parts for the Robotic Arm, as some parts broke while assembling the arm, and also, we had to make some modification to base to fit the weighted base plate.
 We ran into problems with connecting the Raspberry Pi 3 to an enterprise wireless network, but this issue was resolved, by running a simple bash script.
 Some other problems we ran into were, connecting to the online database and sending the motor values simultaneously.
 This issue was resolved by using threads which allowed the app to execute the tasks more than once, rather only one time.
+Not only did these obstacles expand our knowledge, but it also helped us understand the importance of time management, communication and asking for help when needed.
+We would like to thank Dr. Kristian Medri, as his feedback and advice was very valuable to the success of our project, and his words definitely would guide us in the right direction when we came across a dead end.
+We would also like to thank Vlad and Prof. Kelly from the prototype lab, for their constant assistance and advice on our project.
+It definitely gave us new ideas and helped us in approaching our project in better, newer ways.

 In conclusion, this project was great learning experience for us.
 We understood the importance of team work and communication.
-This project aimed to achieve a fun, education, workplace space environment, and we believe we have successfully achieved that goal.
-Of course, we had some hurdles, but as team we overcame those hurdles and was a great learning experience.
+This project was aimed to provide a fun, educational, workplace space environment, and we believe we have successfully achieved that goal.
+We aim to keep on innovating and making this project better as we learn more about motor controls, and sensor sensing.
+Of course, we ran into problems, but as team we overcame those hurdles and was a great learning experience.

 \pagebreak